Texaco Logo

 Texaco Logo 1966

-This logo was introduced in 1962 but did not come into use until four years later.
-Peter Muller-Munk Associates, Inc developed it.
-They made the “T” white to blend in with the round base, scaled down the star in the ring, and placed it down inside the red-and-white polygon.
-The word “TEXACO” was enlarged and moved to the center.
+This logo was introduced in 1962, but only came into use four years later.
+Peter Muller-Munk Associates, Inc designed it.
+They made the letter “T” white to blend in with the circular base, reduced the star in the ring, and placed it inside a red-and-white polygon.
+The word “TEXACO” was enlarged and centered.

 1981 – 1999